 Rules and Regulations

 The rules and regulations that are important in connection with or in dealing with matters of Anti-Doping are the WADA Code, the World Athletics Anti-Doping Regulations and the codes of your National Federation or National Anti-Doping-Organisation.
-See the related links to the right of this text for more information.

 Such rules and regulations also define Anti-Doping rule violations and procedures.
 So you should study them carefully.
 Be sure that you always working with the latest version of both the rules and the Anti-Doping codes as changes can occur.